nasa/prog_models/sphinx_config/dev_guide.rst

 * Each PR adding a new feature should include a test verifying that feature.
 * All tests must be passing.
 * All errors from static analysis must be resolved.
+* Review the test coverage reports (if there is a change)
+* Review the software benchmarking results (if there is a change)
-* Any added dependencies are included in requirements.txt
+* For added dependencies (new)
+   * Add to requirements.txt,
+   * Add to setup.py,
+   * Add to the bottom of dev_guide.rst (this document)
+   * Notify Project Manager
-* All new files have the following notice on them:
+* [Checked automatically] All new files have the following notice on them:
     | "Copyright © 2021 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved."
 * All warnings from static analysis must be reviewed and resolved - if deemed appropriate.
 * Final merging can only be performed by the software assurance officer.
 * For merging into master branch - see the Release Checklist below.

+Note: when making change to this, update the message in the github actions workflows

 Release Checklist
 *****************
 * [Complete - done in PRs to dev] Code review - all software must be checked by someone other than the author
 * Check that each new feature has corresponding tests
 * [Complete - checked automatically in PRs to dev] Confirm that every page has the copyright notice
-* Confirm dependencies in requirements.txt, setup.py
+* Confirm added dependencies are at the following:
+   * requirements.txt,
+   * setup.py,
+   * the bottom of dev_guide.rst (this document)
 * Confirm that all issues associated with the release have been closed (i.e., requirements have been met) or assigned to another release
 * Run unit tests `python -m tests`
-* For prog_models: run manual tests `python -m tests.test_manual`
+* If present, run manual tests `python -m tests.test_manual`
 * Review the template(s)
 * Review static-analysis/linter results
-* Test the tutorial
+* Review the tutorial
-* Run the examples
+* Run and review the examples
 * Check that all examples are tested
 * Check new files in PR for any accidentally added
 * Check documents